Learning Fluid-Structure Interaction with Physics-Informed Machine Learning and Immersed Boundary Methods: FSI with IBM

-This study examines an FSI scenario involving a circular elastic solid object within a fluid, using a direct forcing IBM.
-Following the setup described in \cite{griffith2017hybrid}, we model the fluid as a time-dependent, two-dimensional cavity flow discretized using the finite difference method.
-Lagrangian marker points represent the solid boundary, while the solid domain is discretized with the finite element method, enforcing no-slip boundary conditions at the solid boundary.
+This study examines an FSI scenario involving a moving circular elastic solid object within a fluid, using a direct forcing IBM.
+Following the setup described in~\cite{griffith2017hybrid}, we model the fluid as a time-dependent, two-dimensional cavity flow discretized with finite differences.
+Lagrangian marker points represent the solid boundary, while the solid domain is discretized using finite elements and no-slip boundary conditions at the solid boundary.

-The computation domain, denoted as $\Omega$, is a two-dimensional square cavity defined by $\Omega$ $ = [0, 1] \times [0, 1]$.
-The immersed structure is a disc with a radius of 0.2, initially centered at the point $\mathbf{x}= ( 0.6, 0.5)$.
-We consider a uniform discretization with a grid $(N_x, N_y) = (100, 100)$ and a time span $0 \leq t \leq 10$, with a time step of 0.01.
-During this interval, the disc completes slightly more than one full rotation within the cavity.
-The boundary $\Gamma_1$ represents the top Dirichlet boundary condition of the cavity with velocity tangent to this side, while $\Gamma_0$ denotes the other three stationary sides.
-The Reynolds number of the flow is set to $Re=100$.
+The domain $\Omega$ $ = [0, 1] \times [0, 1]$ is a two-dimensional square cavity with uniform discretization $(N_x, N_y) = (100, 100)$.
+The immersed structure is a disc with a radius of 0.2, initially centered at $\mathbf{x}= ( 0.6, 0.5)$.
+The time span $0 \leq t \leq 10$, with $\Delta t = 0.01$, during which the disc completes slightly more than one full rotation.
+The boundary $\Gamma_1$ represents the top Dirichlet boundary with tangential velocity, while $\Gamma_0$ denotes the three stationary sides.
+The Reynolds number is $Re=100$.
 During the simulation, the flow induced by the driven lid causes the structure to come nearly into contact with the moving upper boundary of the domain, as illustrated in Fig.~\ref{fig:problem_domain}.

+Table~\ref{tab:ibm_dist} summarizes statistical variability of velocity and pressure fields across domains.
+Fluid variables exhibit relatively low variability with smooth distributions, while the fluid-structure interface shows substantially higher variability, particularly in pressure ($\sigma_p = 0.181$), highlighting sharp gradients and localized dynamics at the moving interface.
+These observations directly motivated the development of our proposed architecture.

-The governing equations for the fluid domain consist of the incompressible Navier-Stokes equations along with appropriate boundary and interface conditions that couple the motion of the fluid and the solid interface as follows:
+The governing equations for the fluid domain consist of the incompressible Navier-Stokes equations with coupling conditions: